Flat White

 Sweetness

-Flat whites are not sweet by default and are often chosen to highlight espresso flavor.
-Adding a small amount of syrup is common if you prefer sweetness.
+Flat whites are not sweet by default and are a good choice when you want the espresso flavor to come through clearly.
+You can add a small amount of syrup if you prefer sweetness.

 See sweetness.